GizmoTjaz/kyuubu/README.md

 # Kyūbu
-A 3D cube renderer written in vanilla JS using the HTML canvas.
+A 3D shape renderer written in vanilla JS using the HTML canvas.
 ~~All classes include an "acceptable" amount of JSDoc documentation.~~

 ## Getting Started